albinoh/gtsm/v7/README.md

     npm run <scriptName>

-the _build_ command has been added, so this will be our entry point for the build from now on, this will be useful when we start using gulp to build the application, more of that later, also build.sh has been removed.
+the _default_ command has been added, so this will be our entry point for the build from now on, this will be useful when we start using gulp to build the application, more of that later, also build.sh has been removed.

 ##How to Run

 Navigate to /v7 and type:

-    npm run build
+    npm run default